Lokaxdev/ProxyTelegramBot/README.md

 # Changelog :
 - Fixed thingy
 - Makes the bot send proxy in a .txt file instead on the chat
+- Added more proxies
+- Removed herobrine 😱